leventelist/avr_build/README.md

 ## Usage

 You may edit the file the set new git hashes, but pretty much all you have to do is run the script.
-The script will fail if any of the dendencies are missing.
+The script will fail if any of the dependencies are missing.

 ## Origin